Equity Release Downsizing

 - Consider selling the property and downsizing to release equity.

-- Consider alternative financial borrowing or is there are grant available if you are planning home improvements.
+- Consider alternative financial borrowing or are their grants available if you are planning home improvements.

 - Consider borrowing from family or selling to family.

 When looking at equity release, you should always consider selling and downsizing.